cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P6: "right, and the metadata is per run.
 So there's a correspondence between the table that has all of the runs recorded.
 And so for each of the 10, or whatever runs, you have an entry in your metadata that records all of the all the things you know about that run."
   - P7: "And then there's three data frames constructed using the nodes in the graph and the profile IDs as the indicies different, like combinations of those things, depending on the data frame."
   - P7 describing a graph database
+  - P8 "it's very hierarchical, right?"
+  - P8 "it is this hierarchical grouping of elements, right, that, that starts with a straight line that goes all the way down from top to bottom, right.
+And then you have the hierarchy that comes off the side.
+I mean, you can collapse, you know, the hierarchies in various points.
+So that that's, that's really what I think of when I think of this data, and that sort of hierarchical description."

 ### Ensemble data structure pieces are linked meaningfully